legolego/MADS_698_Capstone/README.md

 | Wordcloud | Visualization of final output | https://amueller.github.io/word_cloud/ |

 ### Reddit API Setup
-We have created a user specifically for this project that is usable by others, but to avoid overlapping result sets you will probably want to set up your own Reddit account and register your own app.
+We have created a user specifically for this project that is usable by others, but you will probably want to set up your own Reddit account and register your own app.
 This can be done here:

 [Reddit API Access](https://www.reddit.com/wiki/api)